jsturma/gce-disks-export/README.md

 You can run the script from your **bash console** or from [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart).
 You need login in **Google Cloud SDK** before running script, for a fast execution run it in **Cloud Shell**

-Script will export all available disks.
+Script will export all available disks in multi-threaded mode with hardcoded value set to 8.

 ## Requirements